 Capital requirements set how much capital your firm must hold.

-We oversee CRR permissions with the Prudential Regulation Authority (PRA).
+We oversee UK CRR permissions with the Prudential Regulation Authority (PRA).
 Together, we try to make sure firms are operated and managed prudently.
 This protects firms, customers and the broader economy.

-The strengthened prudential requirements for banks across the EU were a response to the 2008 global financial crisis.
+The strengthened prudential requirements for banks across the UK were a response to the 2008 global financial crisis.
 The requirements aim to make banks stronger in crises and periods of stress.

 Our Prudential sourcebook for Investment Firms (IFPRU) provides the full outline of these requirements for UK firms.
 They include capital requirements, liquidity measures and transparent leverage ratios.

-CRD IV introduced new prudential requirements.
+UK CRD IV introduced new prudential requirements.
 We are responsible for prudentially regulating nearly all the UK investment firms under these requirements.

-See our pages on CRD IV.
+See our pages on UK CRR/CRD IV.